 Liz Keenan, CoupNOLA: CoupNOLA’s mission is to discover creative and effective ways to utilize the untapped material resources and social capital within New Orleans to break the cycles of violence and crime.

-Teddy Nathan, Crescent City Connections (CCC): Crescent City Connections (CCC) will promote and facilitate customized volunteer and cultural activities for visitors and residents in New Orleans to better connect people with community organizations in the city.
+Teddy Nathan, Net Work Voluntours (formerly Crescent City Connections or "CCC"): Net Work Voluntours promotes and facilitates customized volunteer and cultural activities for visitors and residents in New Orleans to better connect people with community organizations in the city.
 CCC in the news.

 Jack Tiebout, Fee-Fi-Fo-Farm!: Fee-Fi-Fo-Farm! will make fresh fruits and vegetables available to as many New Orleanians as possible by creating a low-cost network of vertical hydroponic hoophouses and greenhouses.